unoplatform/uno/doc/articles/features/open-id-connect.md

 		Flow = OidcClientOptions.AuthenticationFlow.AuthorizationCode
 	};

     // Create the client.
-In production application, this is often created and stored
+In a production application, this is often created and stored
     // directly in the Application class.
 	_oidcClient = new OidcClient(options);